Desire and Demand

 That’s My Song!: Musical Genre as Social Contract

 Music in American history has been fundamental to identity formation because, as one scholar notes, it comprises “the deepest feelings and qualities that make a group unique.
 Through moving and sounding together in synchrony, people can experience a feeling of oneness with others.”
-This freshman seminar examines how various musical genres have served as “social contracts” among audiences throughout the process of this country’s nation building.
-Within America’s melting pot ideal, communities of listeners have asserted their powerful convictions about social identity through musical praxis and the “rules of engagement” surrounding the idea of “genre” that make meaning possible.
+This freshman seminar examines how various musical genres have served as “social contracts” among audiences throughout the process of this country’s nation building process.
+Within America’s melting pot ideal, communities of listeners have asserted their powerful convictions about social identity through musical praxis and its “rules of engagement.”
+The discourses surrounding the notion of “genre” have often made these meanings legible, audible and powerful for many.
 From Protestant church performance practices, to minstrelsy, to Tin Pan Alley to rock and hip-hop, the social agreements of musical genres help us understand the dynamism of American identities.

 Legal systems have attempted to evaluate and measure human behavior long before psychology, psychiatry and neuroscience were scientific disciplines.
 Current legal systems rely on behavioral science in both criminal and civil litigation.
 For example, intent is a prerequisite of criminal responsibility, motive is used to identify likely suspects, and mental illness or cognitive ability can be a defense to crime or a mitigating factor in a death penalty determination as well as a reason to deny a parent custody of a child.
 In the last decade, there has been substantial progress in behavioral neuroscience; a development not lost on the court system.
 Brain imaging techniques--such as functional and structural Magnetic Resonance Imaging and Positron Emission Tomography--have become part of all phases of legal proceedings and have forced courts to reconsider the use of behavioral science and the role of juries in courtroom decision-making.
 The goal of this course is to enable students to understand the present and the potential future role of behavioral neuroscience evidence in the justice system.
 The introductory part of the course will provide students with a very basic introduction to the judicial system and courtroom evidence and to the behavioral neuroscience constructs and techniques that are critical to law, such as motivation, violence, empathy, deception and morality.
 Students will then be asked to critically evaluate the use of brain imaging and other quantitative neuroscience techniques as evidence in representative legal cases.
 For each case studied, small teams of students will be assigned to serve as neuroscience advisors on each side of the case and will argue the strengths and weaknesses of the neuroscience evidence at issue.
 Students will be asked to prepare written arguments outlining the neuroscience evidence, present their arguments in class, and defend them against the opposing team.
 Case presentations will be followed by class and instructor comments.
 Performance evaluation will be based on students’ oral case presentation (40%) and the written term paper (60%) developed from their case presentation.
 Through this course, students will learn the basic concepts in behavioral neuroscience, medical imaging and scientific legal evidence, and will develop the ability to critically evaluate neuroscience data in forensic and legal settings.
 This course is open to all undergraduate students and will be of particular interest to students with interest in law, neuroscience, criminology and psychology.
 Background in science or biology is helpful but is not required.